Published 13th July 2023

 Web3 Branding Guide | Strategy for building a brand on the blockchain

-What makes a great Web3 Brand?
-We take a look at some of the key elements to developing a strong brand and what you can do to give yourself an edge.
+What makes a great web3 Brand?
+As a web3 branding agency we take a look at some of the key elements to developing a strong brand and what you can do to give your project the edge.

 To have a successful Web3 brand, all your branding assets have to give off the right impressions.
 Your brand visuals need to convince users that your brand is safe, trustworthy and offers high-quality services and products.
 Whilst on the other hand, your brand strategy needs to be thorough and methodical in order to build long-lasting connections with your audience.